 |S ED Math 2018-19 (pdf)||S ED Math Degree Map 2018-19 (pdf)|

 |S ED Science 2018-19 pdf)||S ED Science Degree Map 2018-19 (pdf)|

 |S ED Social Studies 2018-19 (pdf)||S ED Social Studies Degree Map 2018-19 (pdf)|

-Upon acceptance into the College of Education Teacher Education Program (TEP), students take courses in education including integrated methods courses in the subject areas of math, science, reading, language arts, fine arts and social studies; school and community collaboration; and advanced assessment.
+Upon acceptance into the College of Education Teacher Education Program (TEP), students take courses in education including methods courses in the subject areas of math, science, reading, language arts, and social studies; school and community collaboration; and advanced assessment.
 During these final two years of the program, students’ knowledge is developed and skills are practiced through extensive field experiences where students act in the role of teaching assistants.